parisiam/scai-edu/docs/git.md

 It is time to make sure the server is ready:

 - SSL certificate
-- PHP ini (see below)
+- PHP ini
 - Web root pointing to the `public/` folder

-When running for the first time, Moodle will indicate if adjustements are necessary (missing php extension, php variables to adjust).
+When running for the first time, Moodle will indicate if adjustements are necessary (missing php extension, php variables to adjust...).

 # Installing Moodle